AndreiD/UltimateAndroidAppTemplate/README.md

 * Copy paste the app folder
 * Copy paste the build.gradle and modify applicationId "com.andrei.template" to your package name
 * Check the compileSdkVersion, and buildToolsVersion to be the latest
 * Run it.
+See it working in Genymotion.
-Remove the libs that you don't need.
+* IMPORTANT: Remove the libs that you don't need.
 Add those that you do.
 Profit!
 * Star this repository :)